UniMath/agda-unimath/src/modal-type-theory/sharp-modality.lagda.md

 ### The sharp modality's action on "pointwise" type families

-**TODO.** The below is unfinished work that is not typechecked as part of the library.
+**TODO.** This section consists entirely of unfinished work that is not typechecked as part of the library.
 This code is included as notes for future work.

 ```text
 postulate